Little Red Riding Rabbit

 Grandma Rabbit (peeking out from thicket) One thing we didn’t mention, Mr. Fox.

 Fox Grrrr.
 What’s that?

-Grandma Rabbit We LIVE in the briar patch, and you’ll never catch us here!
-We fooled you!
+Grandma Rabbit We LIVE in the raspberry thicket, and you’ll never catch us here!

 Fox Grrrr!
 I’ll get you next time, you Rabbits! (exits)